ankur-gupta/async/docs/generators/generator-class.md

 ## Footnotes
 [^1]:
-    If a generator object is created by calling a generator function, then the corresponding class is only implicitly defined.
+    Quick answer: if a generator object is created by calling a generator function, then the corresponding class is only implicitly defined.